eliranwong/agentmake_mcp/package/agentmakemcp/README.md

 AgentMake MCP: Your Gateway to Multi-Agent AI Systems
 =========================================================

-**agentmake_mcp** offers the simplest way to set up Modal Context Protocol (MCP) servers, powering them with the versatile agentic components from the `AgentMake AI <https://github.com/eliranwong/agentmake>`_ framework.
+**AgentMake MCP** offers the simplest way to set up Modal Context Protocol (MCP) servers, powering them with the versatile agentic components from the `AgentMake AI <https://github.com/eliranwong/agentmake>`_ framework.
 This project provides the essential tools and infrastructure to create sophisticated multi-agent systems that can tackle complex tasks through collaboration and dynamic task allocation.

-While **AgentMake AI** provides the core building blocks for creating individual AI agents, **agentmake_mcp** enables you to assemble and orchestrate them.
-Think of **AgentMake AI** as the factory for creating your specialized AI workers, and **agentmake_mcp** as the central command center where you manage your teams of agents on large-scale projects.
+While **AgentMake AI** provides the core building blocks for creating individual AI agents, **AgentMake MCP** enables you to assemble and orchestrate them.
+Think of **AgentMake AI** as the factory for creating your specialized AI workers, and **AgentMake MCP** as the central command center where you manage your teams of agents on large-scale projects.

 With AgentMake MCP, you can: